aryelgois/Medools/README.md

 aryelgois\Medools\MedooConnection::loadConfig('path/to/config/medools.php');
 ```

-It's a good idea to put in a bootstrap which also requires composer's autoload
+It's a good idea to put in something like `bootstrap.php`, which also requires
-(prior to the line above), and is always required by your scripts.
+composer's autoload (prior to the line above), and is always required by your
+scripts.

-The method called is from [MedooConnection], which works as a factory to reuse
+[MedooConnection] works as a factory that reuses Database connections.
+The
-the Database connections.
-The reason for the config file being `.php` is that it
+reason for the config file being `.php` is that it contains passwords, and if
-contains passwords, and if this file is accessible in the public directory of
+this file is accessible in the public directory of your app, loading it will
-your app, loading it will show nothing.
+show nothing.

 # Using a Model